Join our online Christian art degree and access outstanding expertise and digital archives.

 Who can join online MLitt Christianity and the Visual Arts?

-This online degree is open to anyone with an undergraduate degree in a humanities subject, such as art history, theology and religious studies.
+This online degree is open to anyone with an undergraduate degree in a humanities subject, such as art history, theology, or religious studies.

 We also welcome those working in the professional sectors who are seeking upskilling opportunities, such as the clergy and those employed in museums and galleries.